-"Provides an important selection of mostly recent work on Chinese feminisms, with an especially significant set of readings translated from Chinese-language sources, as well as drawing connections between Chinese feminisms and concepts central to feminist discourses in the West.
-It thus provides a potentially useful introductory approach to Chinese feminisms at the current moment and does fill a gap in the market in this way, as well as making available in English some writing that otherwise would not be."—Sharon Wesoky, author of Chinese Feminism Faces Globalization
+"Provides an important selection of mostly recent work on Chinese feminisms, with an especially significant set of readings translated from Chinese-language sources, as well as drawing connections between Chinese feminisms and concepts central to feminist discourses in the West."—Sharon Wesoky, author of Chinese Feminism Faces Globalization

 "With ten essays and two interviews, this excellent volume gives a state-of-the-field presentation of Chinese feminist theory and praxis.
 Especially valuable is the inclusion of articles by and interviews of leading activists, scholars and writers from China."—Hu Ying, author of Tales of Translation: Composing the New Woman in China, 1898–1918